 Startup day after November 9, 1988.
 For a REMIC with a startup day after November 9, 1988, Form 1066 may be signed by any person who could sign the return of the entity in the absence of the REMIC election.
 Thus, the return of a REMIC that is a corporation or trust would be signed by a corporate officer or a trustee, respectively.
-For REMICs with only segregated pools of assets, the return would be signed by any person who could sign the return of the entity owning the assets of the REMIC under applicable state law.
+For REMICs with only segregated pools of assets, the return would be signed by any person who could sign the return of the entity owning the assets of the REMIC under the rules for REMICs with a startup day after November 9, 1988 (as described in Regulations section 1.860F-4(c)(2)(iii)).
+Otherwise, Form 1066 must be signed by a residual interest holder or, as provided in section 6903, by a fiduciary as defined in section 7701(a)(6) who is acting for the REMIC and who has furnished adequate notice as described in Regulations section 301.6903-1(b).

 Startup day before November 10, 1988.
+A REMIC with a startup day before November 10, 1988, may elect to apply